-- 15.10.1.
-Implement and maintain a no payment policy and a quality monitoring Program consistent with the Centers for Medicare and Medicaid Services (CMS) requirement that addresses Hospital Acquired Conditions (HACs) and Provider-Preventable Conditions (PPCs) and according to federal regulations at 42 CFR §§ 434, 438, and 447. - 15.10.2.
-Submit Policies and Procedures to the Department for review and approval prior to implementation of the CONTRACTOR's program. - 15.10.3.
-Incorporate any updates made by CMS. - 15.10.3.1.
-Updates generated by CMS are effective the date of the announcement. - 15.10.4.
-Identify Hospital-Acquired Conditions (HACs) for non-payment as identified by Medicare and as detailed in the Managed Care Policy and Procedure Guide. - 15.10.5.
-Identify Other PPCs for non-payment, as detailed in the Managed Care Policy and Procedure Guide. - 15.10.6.
-Require all Providers to report PPCs associated with Claims for payment or Enrollee treatments for which payment would otherwise be made and make the information available to the Department upon request. - 15.11.
-Managed Care Quality Achievement Program
+- 15.13.1 Implement and maintain a no payment policy and a quality monitoring Program consistent with the Centers for Medicare and Medicaid Services (CMS) requirement that addresses Hospital Acquired Conditions (HACs) and Provider- Preventable Conditions (PPCs) and according to federal regulations at 42 CFR § 438.3(g), 42 CFR § 434.6(a)(12)(i), 42 CFR § 447.26(b) and 42 CFR § 438.3(g). - 15.13.2 Submit Policies and Procedures to the Department for review and approval prior to implementation of the CONTRACTOR's program. - 15.13.3 Incorporate any updates made by CMS. - 15.13.3.1 Updates generated by CMS are effective the date of the announcement. - 15.13.4 Identify Hospital-Acquired Conditions (HACs) for non-payment as identified by Medicare and as detailed in the Managed Care Process and Procedure Manual. - 15.13.5 Identify Other PPCs for non-payment, as detailed in the Managed Care Process and Procedure Manual. - 15.13.6 Require all Providers to report PPCs associated with Claims for payment or Member treatments for which payment would otherwise be made and make the information available to the Department upon request.